vtex-apps/external-seller-example/docs/README.md

 ## GraphQL queries
 ### Get list of sellers
 Returns the list of sellers that are registered on the account.
 Below you can find a query example and what it returns.

+> **NOTE!** This resolver was implemented so the developer can debug his application, to check whether registration of a seller worked or not.
 ```graphql
 query {
   getSellerList{